BMW motorcycle exhaust pipes and finned nuts

 On the left is a /5 nut with the longer rounded fins.
 This is the later one without the holes for the pin wrench.
 On the right is the late 70’s type, also shown in the photo above.
 The one on the right has just been glass blasted, and the one on the left has not.

-This tool is from a BMW motorcycle toolkit and it works very poorly for removing the finned exhaust nuts.
+This tool is from a BMW motorcycle toolkit, and it works very poorly for removing the finned exhaust nuts.
 The curve is wrong, and it is accidentally made to actually lift the pin out of the hole.
 When the round pin is only partly in the hole, it easily tears out the metal.
 One can grind the inside of the curve to get a proper fit.

 The “Matra” tool that BMW provided to motorcycle dealers.
 The curve is correct, unlike the one in the toolkit, but it still applies all pressure to one hole.
-That is what can rip out the hole.
+That is what can rip the hole out.

 The early /5 BMW motorcycle had exhaust nuts that still had 6 holes for a pin wrench similar to the ones shown above.
 That had been standard for many years.
 The curve on the BMW motorcycle tool kit wrench is wrong for the /5 and later nut.
 In the first days of the /5, we just ground our tool to fit, and it “sort of” worked.
 It is the wrong way to go and will pull the aluminum away from around the pinhole.
 A new tool soon came out, and then the nuts had no pin holes to fit the tool in the toolkit.
 BMW had a tool made out of cast iron.
 It was long and heavy.
 Many aftermarket tools have been made out of aluminum and are lighter.
 They often break.